 “Let go or be dragged.”
 Zen Proverb

 A few years ago, I wrote out a list principles that I try to live by.
-One of them is to forgive without condition.
+One of them is to forgive unconditionally.
 I came to this understanding over a long period of time.
 And looking back, I realise that I had to go through a number of steps to get here.

 Three things happened that changed my mind.

 The first was a teaching I heard by Buddhist nun, Pema Chödrön called The Propensity To Be Bothered.